-Thirty-nine of the teachers, named Yale National Fellows, were from school districts that are planning or exploring the establishment of a new Teachers Institute for Chicago, IL; the District of Columbia; Pittsburgh, PA; Richmond, VA; San José, CA; Tulsa, OK; and Texas.
-Other National Fellows come from existing Teachers Institutes located on the Navajo Nation, AZ; and in New Castle County, DE; New Haven, CT; and Philadelphia, PA.
-Overall, nearly half of the National Fellows were participating in national seminars for the first time.
+Twenty-eight of the teachers, named Yale National Fellows, were from school districts that are planning, restoring, or exploring the establishment of a new Teachers Institute for Chicago, IL; Pittsburgh, PA; Richmond, VA; San José, CA; Tulsa, OK; and locations in Texas.
+Other National Fellows came from existing Teachers Institutes located on the Navajo Nation, AZ; and in New Castle County, DE; New Haven, CT; and Philadelphia, PA.
+Overall, half of the National Fellows are participating in national seminars for the first time.

-The National Fellows attended an Organizational Session of the seminars held online on April 30-May 1.
-The seminars reconvened during a ten-day Intensive Session online from July 12-23 and concluded in mid-August when the Fellows submitted their completed curriculum units.
+The National Fellows attended an Organizational Session of the seminars held at Yale on May 5-6.
+The seminars reconvened on campus during a ten-day Intensive Session from July 10-21 and concluded in mid-August when the Fellows submitted their completed curriculum units.
 The five seminars were: